osg-htc/k8s-hackathon-training/clusters/README.md

     replacing `<YOUR USERNAME>` with your UC AF username.
     This tells Flux which directory to look in for a `kustomization.yaml` that describe the objects in your cluster.

-3. Commit your changes to the GitHub repository using the GitHub web UI or your Git workflow of choice.
+3. Commit your changes to the GitHub repository.
     N.B. this is a shared repository so you'll want to make sure to rebase any local repository copies frequently!

 4. From your login host, pull in your updates:

-        git pull origin
+        git pull --rebase origin

 5. Start Flux by running the following from `clusters/<YOUR USERNAME>/bootstrap`: